 This skill domain promotes students' ability to live and function as independently as possible in the home and in employment settings.
-Students will develop skills in the areas of pre-employment hygiene, general housekeeping, laundry, time management, food preparation, transportation, money management, attire, prioritizing, and schedule flexibility.
-Students are exposed to behavior skills training both in mock environments and within naturalistic teaching environments to ensure skill generalization.
+Students will develop skills in the areas of pre-employment attire and hygiene, employment-related housekeeping, time management, basic transportation, money management, health and work safety, prioritizing, and schedule flexibility.
+Students are exposed to behavior skills training both in simulated environments and within naturalistic work environments to ensure skill generalization.